Dilly3/book-app/README.md

-# A book store apllication with Golang, Gin and MongoDb
+# A book store application with Golang, Gin and MongoDb
-# Exploring CRUD by building a simple book store app
+# CRUD Restful API